 What is ROPA?

-The ROPA method, or the method of receiving eggs within the couple, is a technique of reproductive medicine that makes it possible for two married women to participate in the treatment and the pregnancy after both have given their consent.
+The IVF ROPA method (Reception of Oocytes from Partner), or the method of receiving eggs within the couple, is a technique of reproductive medicine that makes it possible for two married women to participate in the treatment and the pregnancy after both have given their consent.

 One of them provides the oocytes which are inseminated with anonymous donor sperm whereas the other one receives the embryos.
 There is, therefore, a genetic mother and a mother who carries the pregnancy.

 Sexual reproduction requires an interaction between two germ cells, one female and one male, in the female genitalia.
 In cases where this process is not accepted for reasons of sexual identity or sexual orientation, we opt for Assisted Reproduction Techniques, as sexuality and the wish to reproduce does not exclusively derive from those biological conditions.

 Nowadays, we find family diversity.
 Heterogenous situations and wishes requires specific responses to each situation, such as a shared pregnancy between two women.

 At Instituto Bernabeu, always sensitive to each patient’s specific needs, we adapt our medical and reproductive care to offer personalized treatments.

 According to the law currently in force in Spain, “Women shall be able to use the techniques regulated in this Law regardless of their marital status and their sexual orientation”.
 In this way, women’s right to motherhood is reinforced and, what is more important, not only for reasons having to do with fertility.

 Since 2007, lesbian shared biological motherhood has been legally recognised in Spain.
 Consequently, babies that are born through a ROPA treatment within a lesbian married couple, have two legal mothers, if and when they are married.